-And the thing is, it could have been 100% avoided if I’d had a bit more information.
+And the thing is, it could have been 100% avoided if I’d known more about tongue ties.

-I wanted to share my story of having two kids with tongue-ties (and one with a lip tie) in hopes that I could save other parents the struggle and frustration that we have experienced over the past couple of years.
+Which is why I wanted to share my story of having two kids with tongue-ties (one with a lip tie, as well) in hopes that I could save other parents the pain and frustration that we have experienced.

-If you have a child with a tongue-tie, here’s what you need to know about tongue-ties:
+If you suspect your child has a tongue-tie, here’s what you need to know:

 1) MOST MEDICAL PROFESSIONALS AREN’T TRAINED TO DEAL WITH TONGUE-TIES